Skip to content

 The AI Insights for Policymakers program addresses this gap by providing a platform for policymakers and scientists to have timely and meaningful interactions on key issues.
 Ultimately, we seek to bolster evidence-based policies across Canada by enabling policymakers to tap into the breadth and depth of the Canadian AI ecosystem’s knowledge.

-Through a combination of open and accessible office hours, roundtables on specific topics and policy feasibility testing exercises, the AI Insights for Policymakers program will connect policymakers with relevant experts to inform their thinking around AI and policy.
+Through a combination of open and accessible office hours with the expert group, as well as more in-depth policy feasibility testing exercises, the AI Insights for Policymakers program will connect policymakers with relevant experts to inform their thinking around AI and policy.

 Overview & FAQ (PDF)